MoiColl/Tree_of_life_2020/Week36/friday/README.md

 Follow the section **Estimating Evolutionary Distances Using Pairwise Distance** from the [3.
 Estimating Evolutionary Distances](https://www.megasoftware.net/web_help_10/index.htm#t=Part_I_Getting_Started%2FA_Walk_Through_MEGA%2FEstimating_Evolutionary_Distances.htm) tutorial from [MEGAX-Help](https://www.megasoftware.net/web_help_10/index.htm#t=Introduction.htm).

-Then, repeat what you've learned in the previous tutorial with you own example.
+Then, repeat what you've learned in this tutorial with you own example.

 I computed the number of differences of the FOXP2 CDS for human, chimp and gorilla sequences aligned with MUSCLE.
 These are the values I obtained with p-distance: